 2. Your organisation appears on the right side, but you (or your colleagues) haven’t created the profile.

 Don’t worry.
 You can take back control of the asset.
-On the Google Business Profile, just below the organisation’s address, business hours and phone number, will be the words ‘Own this business?’
-If you click on this question, you will be guided through how to take ownership of the asset.
+On the Google Business Profile, just below the organisation’s address, business hours and phone number, look for the ‘Own this business?’ link.
+Selecting it starts the process of taking ownership of the profile, after which Google will guide you through verification.

 3. Your organisation appears and it recognises you as an editor of the Google Business Profile.